joshburgess/redux-most/README.md

 `select` helper function.

 Like `ofType`, `select` is a convenience utility for filtering actions by a specific type.
-However, 'ofType' can optionally take multiple action types to filter on, whereas `select` only takes a single type.
+However, `ofType` can optionally take multiple action types to filter on, whereas `select` only takes a single type.
 I am not yet convinced of a great use case for filtering on multiple types.
 If you have one, please open an issue and describe it to me.